canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Exactly.
 It's like the VR mode.
 Only, you know, a bit more immersive.
 And you don't have to wear a brick on your face."

-I looked at the 'player'.
+I can't take my eyes off the 'player'.
 "I think I'd prefer the brick, honestly."

-Yeong-Mi laughed, way too loud in the room.
+Yeong-Mi laughs, way too loud in the room.
 "Brick jokes..." she said, after a moment.
-The incongruity of it was a bit much, and I started to laugh, too.
+The incongruity of it was a bit much, and I'm laughing, too.
 Staring up and down the room and shaking my head.

 ---

 "So who are they?"
-I said, once I'd calmed down.
+I'm saying, halfway calmed down.
 "Coma patients?
 From the, uh, rehab place?"

 "To start with."
 Violet said.
-"But we found volunteers, too.
-People from the community who were considering, uh, the other way out."
+"But we have volunteers, too.
+For instance, people from the community who were considering, uh, the other way out."

 "You don't mean..."

 "I think there are some friends of yours in here, in fact.
 But there's quite a queue.
 Not everyone's wired up, yet.
 We keep them sleepy until the surgical team can get to them."

 Some of my friends.
-She said it so casually I almost didn't register it.
-It was too much to take in what that would mean, that somewhere in this morgue-like room, someone *else* I'd mourned might be sleeping quietly in a cradle of wires. *Technical questions*...
+She said it so casually, and it takes a moment to really register it.
+Too much to take in what that would mean; that somewhere in this morgue-like room, someone *else* I'd mourned might be sleeping quietly in a cradle of wires. *Technical questions*...
 Ask technical questions.
-If I understood what I was seeing, I could figure out how to feel about it.
+If I can just understand what I'm seeing, I'll know how to feel about it.

+Surely.

-"You're taking people who'd kill themselves and signing them up to experimental neurosurgeries?
-Should I ask the success rate?"
+"So what you're saying is... you're taking people who'd kill themselves and signing them up to experimental neurosurgeries?"

+Violet nods.

+"Should I ask the success rate?"

 "You shouldn't."
 Yeong-Mi said, abruptly serious.
 "I asked that too, and they promised they're working on it."